 Rose Terrace was built on land donated by Hay Marshall.
 The Old Academy at its centre was built using funds raised by private subscription.

-Thomas Hay Marshall also wrote a heavy tome on the history of Perth which we have used extensively in this web site.
+Confusingly it was a different Thomas Hay Marshall (1807-1882) who later wrote a heavy tome on the history of Perth published in 1849, a book which we have used extensively in this web site.

 Leave a Reply